elcuervo/gerbil/README.md

   }
 });

-// Ofcourse you can define then globally:
+// Of course you can define then globally:

 Gerbil.globalConfig = {
   start: function(object) {},